SEC Enforcement Clinic

 Lawyering Skills (3 cr., graded, Summer, Fall, Spring) The basic lawyering skills of interviewing, counseling, negotiating and problem-solving will be taught using videotaped demonstrations, role-playing exercises, students videotaped performances, discussions and reflective writing.
 During the academic year students should arrange to observe/engage in these lawyering skills in actual practice in order to reflect upon them.
 Such opportunities can be obtained through paid clerkships, the Pro Bono Initiative or appropriate Clinics (Civil, Criminal, Mediation, SEC Enforcement).

-Placements (P/F): Students enroll for 4 credits per semester.
-The SEC prefers a two-semester experience and that interns devote 20 hours per week for at least 10 weeks per semester.
+Placements (P/F): Students enroll for 3-4 credits per semester.
+The SEC prefers a two-semester experience.

-Registration and Placement: Students should apply to the SEC for the Student Honors Program and complete the Clinical Program Application Form.
-The SEC’s application is provided via USA Jobs, and students must meet all the SEC internship requirements.
-The deadline for the online application is June 5, 2017.
+Registration and Placement: Students should apply directly to the SEC for the Student Honors Program via USA Jobs and complete the Clinical Program Application Form.
+See the Clinical Program for more information.

 LAW 7800 Current Issues in Securities Law Spring: Thurs.
 3:10 – 5:10 p.m.